Nathalia Holt

-Nathalia Holt, Ph.D. (born December 13, 1980) is an American author of non-fiction.
-Her works include Cured, Rise of the Rocket Girls and The Queens of Animation.
+Nathalia Holt (born December 13, 1980) is a historian and an American author of non-fiction.
+Her works include Cured, Rise of the Rocket Girls, The Queens of Animation, Wise Gals and The Beast in the Clouds.

 Life

 Holt is from New York, NY.
 She studied at University of Southern California, Tulane University, and Harvard University.
 Her career includes work at the Phillip T. and Susan M. Ragon Institute.

 Her research as a science writer has included work at the JPL archives, the Caltech Library, and the Schlesinger Library on the History of Women in America at Harvard.
 Her work appears in The Atlantic, The New York Times, PBS, Popular Science, and NPR.

+Holt is a journalist who documents the untold history of women.
+She has published three books in the field and spoken publicly on the history of women in science.